 Hampi's rich culture

-A culture evolving through the ages is bound to be rich and versatile.
+Quite naturally, a culture evolving through the ages is bound to be rich and versatile.
 The place, its people and culture have survived incomprehensible destruction and have still managed to thrive.
-Though it’s not as prosperous any more as it used to be, it still holds a pre-eminent position in terms of its heritage value.
+Though it’s no more as prosperous as it used to be, it still holds a pre-eminent position in terms of its heritage value.
 Even though Hampi has been an important place for Hindus always, it has assimilated Jainism and Islam to a great extent.
 How amazing is it that a multi-cultural society evolved so naturally in those days!

 Government of Karnataka organizes Hampi festival every year in the first week of November to celebrate this rich cultural heritage.
 Puppet shows, dance and music shows are main features of this festival.
 Other important festivals of Hampi are Purandaradasa Aradhana festival of classical music in Jan-Feb, Car festival in Mar-Apr, and Shivaratri in Feb-Mar.